siogeile/sioga/readme.md

 - A 404 Page

 - A contact form that allows users to write a message directly into the site rather than leaving to visit other social media pages or their email account

-### Accessibility

-Have you used icons and added aria-labels to enable screen readers to understand these?
-Have you ensured your site meets the minimum contrast requirements?
-Have you chosen fonts that are dyslexia/accessible friendly?

 ## Technologies Used